TusharElangovan/ChatDB-DSCI551/README.md

   - Uses semantic matching to align user input with database schema.
   - Recommends indexes to optimize database performance.

-- **Error Handling and Suggestions:**
-  - Detects errors in user input and provides actionable suggestions.

 ### New Features
 - **Database Connectivity:**
   - Allows users to connect to SQL and MongoDB servers via configuration.